mute-key/editoroverlay/BACKLOG.md

 | 1.5.2 |

-- [0] there was a type D.Editor.Tp.RenderGroupFuncSign<T>, which i wish did auto arguement type overlading, which works really well on debug but it fails on build. had to remove the type completely. i assume it somewhat useful during the runtime but not on the build time.
+- [0] there was a type D.Editor.Tp.RenderGroupFuncSign<T>, which i wish did auto argument type overlading, which works really well on debug but it fails on build. had to remove the type completely. i assume it somewhat useful during the runtime but not on the build time.